NicholasBottone/xRCSim-Tourney-Runner/README.md

-# FRCSim Tourney Runner
+# xRC Sim Tourney Runner

-Keeps track of rankings and schedules for FRCSim competitions.
-Also includes an [OBS Lua script](https://github.com/NicholasBottone/FRCSim-Tourney-Runner/blob/master/SimSync.lua) for displaying live game data on livestream overlays.
+Automatically saves match results from xRC Simulator games to a Google Sheet, helping to expedite the process of running tournaments.
+Currently works for Rapid React simulator competitions.
+Also includes an [OBS Lua script](https://github.com/NicholasBottone/xRCSim-Tourney-Runner/blob/main/SimSync.lua) for displaying live game data on livestream overlays.

 To be used for competitions and tournaments in the Unity-based game [xRC Simulator](http://xrcsimulator.org/).
-Used in online [SRC events](https://discord.gg/2sZhVU4).
+Used in online [SRC events](https://secondrobotics.org).

 ## Getting Started

-1. Ensure you have Git and Node.js installed.
-2. Clone the repo.
+- You must have a Google Sheet setup with an API Service Account.
+- You must have a `.env` file in the root of the project, see `.env.example` for an example.
-3. Run `npm install` in the root directory to install all dependencies.
+- Run `npm install` in the root directory to install all dependencies.
-4. Create
-5. Run `npm install` to install the dependencies.
-6. Create a Google
-7. Run `npm start` to start the CLI application.
+- Run `npm start` to start the CLI application.

+For a detailed tutorial, [click here to visit the wiki](https://github.com/NicholasBottone/xRCSim-Tourney-Runner/wiki).

 ## Contributing to this project